atomvm/AtomVM/doc/src/atomvm-tooling.md

 ## `ExAtomVM`

 The [`ExAtomVM`](https://github.com/atomvm/ExAtomVM) tool is a [mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) plugin that can be used to create and flash [Elixir](https://elixir-lang.org) applications that run over AtomVM.
-Using this plugin greatly simplies the process of building Elixir applications that run over AtomVM, and is strongly encouraged for new users.
+Using this plugin greatly simplifies the process of building Elixir applications that run over AtomVM, and is strongly encouraged for new users.

 ### Prerequisites